 - Breathe in and out slowly 6 to 8 times.

-- If your doctor has ordered more than one puff, wait at least 60 seconds and repeat steps 4 through 7.
+- If the health care provider has ordered more than one puff, wait at least 60 seconds and repeat steps 4 through 7.

 Cleaning the Spacer with Mask

-- About once a week, remove the rubber ring from the end that holds the inhaler.
+- About once a week, remove the backpiece from the end that holds the inhaler and the mask.
+The backpiece will look like a rubber ring.

-- Either place in the dishwasher on the top rack or soak the spacer and rubber ring in a bowl filled with warm water.
+- Place the spacer, the backpiece and the mask in the dishwasher on the top rack OR soak all of the pieces in a bowl filled with warm, soapy water.
 Use a dish soap detergent to loosen any dirt.
-Do not use a washcloth or brush to clean it.
+Do not use a washcloth or brush to clean it (Picture 3).

-- Rinse in a bowl of clean, warm water, using a gentle motion (Picture 3).
+- To rinse, rotate the spacer, backpiece and mask in a bowl of clean, warm water using a gentle motion.
 Do not use running water.
 Water pressure could ruin the valve in the spacer.

-- Lightly shake away extra water and leave on a clean surface to air-dry.
-Do not dry by rubbing with a cloth.
+- Lightly shake away extra water and leave them on a clean surface to air-dry.
+Do not dry by rubbing it with a cloth.

 - Make sure the spacer is completely dry.
-Attach the rubber ring and mouthpiece cap.
+Attach the backpiece and mask.